Baker appointed to Eagle Town Board vacancy

 Sarah Baker, an Eagle resident since 2012 who has lived in Eagle County since 2004, has been appointed to the Eagle Town Board.

-The action came Tuesday night when the town board members used written ballots to make their selection from a field of six candidates.
+The action came July 8 when the town board members used written ballots to make their selection from a field of six candidates.
 The final tally was 5-1 in Baker’s favor.

 Baker will fill out the remaining term of former member Brandi Resa, who resigned last month.
 Baker’s seat will be up for election in the regular April 2016 municipal vote.